 ❡ Toasts can be a wonderful educational tradition for your homeschool lunch or dinner table.
 We offer one each week — you can take it up, or make up one of your own (“To North American dinosaurs!”), or invite a different person to come up with one for each meal (“To unpredictability in toasting!”).
 What will you toast in your homeschool this week? 🥂

-🌍 🇬🇦 EVERYTHING FLOWS: Gabon in western Africa is one of our countries-of-the-week, so our Weekly World River is the Ogooué River, Gabon’s principal river and one of the largest rivers in Africa.
-You can find its location in your recommended homeschool atlas, and you can read more about it in the Ogooué River entry in Wikipedia or perhaps on your next visit to your local library.
+🌍 🇫🇷 EVERYTHING FLOWS: France in western Europe is one of our countries-of-the-week, so our Weekly World River is the storied Seine, which flows through the French capital of Paris.
+You can find its location in your recommended homeschool atlas, and you can read more about it in the Seine River entry in Wikipedia or perhaps on your next visit to your local library.

 ❡ Children of Ocean: Why not do a homeschool study of world rivers over the course of the year?
 Take the one we select each week (above), or start with the river lists in the World Exploration & Geography section of your world almanac, and make it a project to look them all up in your atlas, or in a handy encyclopedia either online or on a weekly visit to your local library.
 A whole world of geographical learning awaits you. 🌎 🌍 🌏